- The industry price for a vinyl replacement window ranges from $425 to $2,100, but many factors can affect that price.

 - Warranty: While a warranty may add to the cost of your new windows, it will save you money in the long run.
 A good warranty should cover everything.
 If something breaks—even if your kid throws a ball through the window—your window company should fix it.
 (Champion’s warranty covers every aspect of installation, parts, labor, and materials.)

-- Energy-efficient glass: Low-E glass keeps you and your home warm in the winter, cool in the summer, and allows natural light in while blocking 95% of harmful UV rays.
-While energy-efficient glass may be more expensive, it saves you money over time, as much as 30% on your energy bills.
+- Energy-efficient glass: Low-E glass keeps you and your home warm in the winter, cool in the summer, and allows natural light in while blocking 93% of harmful UV rays.
+While energy-efficient glass may be more expensive, it greatly increases comfort while saving you money over time in lower energy bills.
 (Champion’s low-E glass is called Comfort 365 Glass, and features advanced technology.)

 - Frame insulation: Quality frame construction matters, and you get what you pay for.
 That $400 “DIY” window you see at the hardware store most likely lacks things like extra insulation at key points, weatherstripping, and airtight meeting rails

 - Financing: Many window companies offer financing.
 Make sure to read the fine print and avoid high-interest financing.
-(Champion offers 60 months low-interest financing.)
+(Champion regularly offers great financing options.)

 - Promotions: You can often find great deals on replacement windows, such as “buy 2 windows, get 1 free” or other seasonal offers.
 It’s worth it to look around for promotions, but remember that some promotions may be too good to be true.
 (Read our article about how to spot these deals.)